jonathanmoregard/intentor/SHARING_GUIDE.md

 4. **Test it:**
    - Try visiting the website you configured
-   - You should see a pause page asking you to type your phrase
+   - You should see an intention page asking you to type your phrase
    - Type the exact phrase to continue

 ## Features to Test

-- ✅ **Basic functionality**: Add intentions, visit sites, see pause page
+- ✅ **Basic functionality**: Add intentions, visit sites, see intention page
 - ✅ **Import/Export**: Try exporting your intentions and importing them
 - ✅ **Example intentions**: Quick-add the provided examples
 - ✅ **Cross-device sync**: If using Chrome sync, intentions should sync across devices